Algebraicity of the Metric Tangent Cones and Equivariant K-stability: General case of log Fano cones

-In this section, we will prove Proposition \ref{p-specialcone}, which generalizes part of \cite{LX14} to the setting of log Fano cone singularities including the irregular case.
-A tool we use is to write the generalized Futaki invariant of a weakly special configuration as the derivative of the leading coefficient of the index character (see \cite{MSY08, CS12, CS15}).
+We will prove Proposition \ref{p-specialcone}, which says to test K-(semi, poly)stability of a log Fano cone, although in our definition we only require to test on all special degenerations, it is indeed the same to test on all weakly special test configurations.
+A tool we will use is to write the generalized Futaki invariant of a weakly special configuration as the derivative of the leading coefficient of the index character (see \cite{MSY08, CS12, CS15}).